Lea esta hoja informativa en español

 - her identity as a woman, mother, partner, community member, student, professional, etc.

-- her goals and dreams, and how much a woman feels she has the ability to make things happen in her life
+- her goals and dreams, and how much a woman feels she can make things happen in her life

-- Relationships with others: how a woman shows up in friendships, work relationships, intimate relationships, family relationships; decisions about which relationships to pursue as well as how close or distant to be in them
+- Relationships with others: how a woman shows up in friendships, work, intimate, or family relationships; decisions about which relationships to pursue as well as how close or distant to be in them

 - Health and well-being: Trauma has negative effects on women's overall health.
-For women living with HIV, a history of trauma or PTSD can lead to higher rates of non-adherence to HIV drugs and consequent treatment failure, higher rates of death, and poorer quality of life.
+For women living with HIV, a history of trauma or PTSD can lead to higher rates of non-adherence to HIV drugs (not taking medications as prescribed) and subsequent treatment failure, higher rates of death, and poorer quality of life.

-- Emotional awareness and expression: Because emotional responses to trauma can be so overwhelming, women who have lived through trauma sometimes regard having emotions as unsafe.
+- Emotional awareness and expression: Because emotional responses to trauma can be so overwhelming, women who have lived through trauma sometimes think it is not safe to have emotions.
 This can lead them to have trouble knowing or talking about what they feel, become easily overwhelmed by feelings, feel angry at themselves when they have feelings, feel numb, or feel angry at others when they feel vulnerable.
-Not being aware of or able to express feelings can negatively impact women's abilities to make good decisions, act effectively, and have healthy relationships with others.
+Not being aware of or able to express feelings can make it difficult for women to make good decisions, act effectively, and have healthy relationships with others.

 And then after that I came to the United States to live with one of my sisters.
 And when I was staying with her, I was also being abused by her husband...
 So I left.
 That's when I started drinking – so bad.
 Real, real bad...
 Then I went to this other city where I started prostituting myself.
 Because, you know, I needed to survive.
 That was the only way that I can make it... because I didn't have no spirits at all.

 ~ Marta Z.